-It’s one of the worst kept secrets in American culture.
-While we frown upon obesity and addiction, we often praise workaholics and treat them as the heroes of the 21st Century.
+While we frown upon obesity and addiction in American culture, we celebrate and honor workaholics as the heroes of the 21st Century.

 Workaholism is a vice.
 It’s an unhealthy imbalance.
 Yet how many Prime Time tv series focus on a doctor, lawyer, or detective who works late into the night every night, to the detriment of their families?
 It’s become the most cliche character type in our day.